 Beans that should be avoided

 There are some kinds of beans that don’t have a low FODMAP serving size, so those should be avoided.
-I’ll also include peas and lentils into this list because they are all pulses:
+I’ll also include peas and lentils in this list because they are all pulses:

 Beans that have a low FODMAP serving

 The following kinds of beans have a low FODMAP serving.
-As you can see, in some cases canned pulses have a higher low FODMAP serving than the dried version.
+As you can see, in some cases canned beans have a higher low FODMAP serving than the dried version.

 This is because when beans and lentils are canned, some of the FODMAPs in the food leak into the water in the can.
 This lowers the amount of FODMAPs in the beans or lentils.